maxibor/maxibor.github.io/content/publication/fellows-yates-2024-13784555/index.md

 ---
-title: Introduction to Ancient Metagenomics
+title: Introduction to Ancient Metagenomics Textbook

 # Authors
 # A YAML list of author names